Stratio/stratio-connector-sparkSQL/doc/src/site/sphinx/First_Steps.rst

        > add connector "<path_to_manifest_folder>/SparkSQLConnector.xml";

-At this point we have reported to Crossdata the connector options and operations.
+At this point we have reported to Stratio Crossdata the connector options and operations.
 Now we configure the datastore cluster.

 ::